-Insurers have a pivotal role in supporting the economic transition through their products, asset holdings and disclosures.
+Insurers have a pivotal role in supporting a just transition to a low carbon economy through their products, asset holdings and disclosures.
 The Group have set thermal coal thresholds within underwriting and investments to support this shift.

-Since 2020, LSM / LMRe continues to be a member of voluntary initiative ClimateWise, a global insurance industry network focused on climate-related issues.
-In 2022, the first LSM ClimateWise report was published, demonstrating how we respond to the ClimateWise Principles that are aligned with the Task Force on Climate-related Financial Disclosures ("TCFD").
+Since 2020, LMAL continues to be a member of voluntary initiative ClimateWise, a global insurance industry network focused on climate-related issues.
+In 2023, the second ClimateWise report was published, demonstrating how we respond to the ClimateWise Principles that are aligned with the Task Force on Climate-related Financial Disclosures ("TCFD").
 This provides our policyholders and counterparties with additional climate change-specific information.